salesforce/LinuxTelemetry/README.md

 `service collectd start` (or `restart` if already running)

-In case of installation from source:
+In case of manual installation from source:

 `sudo collectd -C /etc/collectd.conf`